-We will discuss with you where and when it would be best to be tested and have the talanoa.
-We will also discuss with you what language you would be most comfortable using during the testing sessions and talanoa and provide a translator if necessary.
+We will discuss with you where and when it would be best to have the talanoa.
+We will also discuss with you what language you would be most comfortable using in this talanoa.

-We will provide you with three \$40 grocery vouchers ((i) after the first test session, (ii) after the one-year test session, and (iii) after the talanoa) as a token of thanks for participating in the study and to help reimburse any costs you may incurred in participating (e.g. travel and/or parking costs).
+We will provide you with a \$40 grocery voucher as a token of thanks for participating in the study and to help reimburse any costs you may incurred in participating (e.g. travel and/or parking costs).